 Andrew Exner, M.S., M.B.A

 Andrew Exner is a Ph.D. student in the Motor Speech Laboratory.
 He completed his M.S. in Speech-Language Pathology at Purdue in 2019.
 He also completed his M.B.A. at Capitol Technology University in 2012.
-His research focuses on how prosody, specifically lexical stress, is affected in people with Parkinson disease, and how different speech tasks reveal these differences.
+His research includes a focus on how prosody, specifically lexical stress, is affected in people with Parkinson disease, and how different speech tasks reveal these differences.
 He is also conducting research in the Aerodigestive Studies branch of the lab’s research, focusing on how respiratory measures change with concurrent speech and swallowing tasks.
+Most recently, he is recruiting for a fully virtual telemedicine study to demonstrate the effectiveness of an artificial intelligence in the automated evaluation of speech in people with Parkinson disease, hoping to improve access to care during the COVID-19 pandemic.

 McKayla Schloemer, B.S.